-Acting in Down to Luck, a short film by the University of Westminster, was an enjoyable and enriching experience.
+Acting in Down On My Luck, a short film by the University of Westminster, was an enjoyable and enriching experience.

 I played the role of Marielle, a 35-year-old South American, single mum of 17 year old Isabel.
 Marielle works as a cleaner and a barmaid.
 She dreams of running a food mobile business and becomes financially better off to help her daughter.
 One day, during a cleaning job, she finds £2000 and takes the money, only to find out that the money belongs to the hero of the story, Keith, who falls in love with her after he sees her working in a pub.
 He had lent the money to his brother and tells Marielle about the stolen money on their first dinner date.
 The story has other subplots involving the other characters and they are all entwined.
 I’m pleased to say that there’s a happy ending for everyone.

 This short film project is by the first year students of the University of Westminster’s BA in TV Production.
 It is part of a three episode Television Drama series featuring three very different stories that revolve around one opening serenade scene that tie the series together.

 I was immersed in becoming Marielle.
 She was a great learning curve for me in terms of applying acting theory/technique into practice.